-Objective 7 Strengthen & Optimise our Digital and Data Assets Objective 7 Strengther n & Optimise or ur Digital aı nd Data Assets Lead Executive Barry Thur ston, Chief Info ormation O fficer Lead Assurance Scrutiny Finance ar nd Investment Committee - Critic al Systems / Audi t Committee - Cyber S Security Lead Executive's Assurance statement 999 and 111 control rooms are now on a manufacture supported telephony platform (CM8) with CM10 parallel build ongoing to ensure we remain on supported system The trust is now live on Cleric for computer-aided dispatch with the first phase of fail-over tested The recent cyber-attacks on the 111 and 999 systems and the finance systems shows the continuing vulnerability of our key digital systems.
+Objective 7 Strengther n & Optimise our Dig gital ar nd Data a Assets Lead Executive Barry Thur arry Thurston, Chief Information Officer Lead Assurance Scrutiny Finance ar nance and Investment Committee - Critical Systems / Audit Committee - Cyber Security Lead Executive's Assurance statement Assu ired 🗆 Partia ly Assured ⊠ Not Assured 999 and 111 control rooms are now on a manufacture supported telephony platform (CM8) with CM10 parallel build ongoing to ensure we remain on supported systemThe trust is now live on Cleric for computer-aided dispatch with the first phase of fail-over tested the continuing vulnerability of our key digital systems.
 Therefore notwithstanding the excellent work on recovery, the committee looks forward to the reports coming to the Board on lessons learnt, so that further strengthen measures can be considered.
-Indicators/milestones Priorities Oversight Q1 Q2 Q3 Q4 Deliver a new integrated and Chief UAT, TTT, Security Testing Farnborough and Corshan Build Server Testing.
-Infrastructure modernisation 0 standardised computer-aided ambulance dispatch system Information Officer RAG RAG Cleric CAD: Cleric CAD RAG RAG Upgrade emergency operations and integrated care telephony to allow flexible working across sites and lay ground for further Director of 999 EOC Chief Information oc allow Newnam to connect to LAS Teleph Infrastructure Build and CM10 Go Live Commence the removal of the legacy IT / telephony modernisation.
-Officer RAG RAG Migrate the emergency operation centre in Bow to Newham.
-Brian Jordan Migrati on Completed N/A - delivered
+Indicators/milestones 0 Priorities Deliver a new integrated and Oversight Q1 UAT, TTT, Security Te Farnborough and Cors Build Server Testing.
+Infrastructure modernisation MDT Deploy raining Development and ment Go Live tructure rnisation Q3 Q4 standardised computer-aided ambulance dispatch system Information Officer RAG RAG Cleric CAD: Cleric CAD RAG RAG Upgrade emergency operations and integrated care telephony to allow flexible working across sites Complete software up to allow Newham to connect to LAS Telep network CM8 Go Live hony ructure Build and uration for CM10 CM10 Go Live Commence the removal of the legacy IT / telephony and lay ground for further modernisation.
+Information Officer RAG RAG Migrate the emergency operation centre in Bow to Newham.
+Brian Jordan Migrat ion Completed N/A - delivered

-EOC Barry Thurston - Chief Info Officer (iPad) letion of the mobile access to Completion of the Transfer Improve care by enhancing the sharing of our patients' electronic records, joining up data and linking it with our partners' records Chief Clinical Information Officer plan fo Complete a comprehensive plan for piloting the practical sharing of patient care records ondon' Clinical s. ation of the mendations to link up ners' maternity data. of Care (ToC) to see data flow from ePCR into the native Cerner EPR.
+Dir of 999 EOC Barry Thurston - Chief Info Officer RAG Improve care by enhancing the sharing of our patients' electronic records, joining up data and linking it with our partners' records Chief Clinical Information Officer plan fo ete a comprehensive r piloting the al sharing of patient cords (iPad) 'OneLo record Publica recom etion of the mobile access to ondon' Clinical s. ation of the mendations to link up ners' maternity data.
+Completion of the Transfer of Care (ToC) to see data flow from ePCR into the native Cerner EPR.
 Publication of ePCR records (St Georges patients only) to the London Publication of ePCR records for all ePCR submissions to the London Care Record.
 Adoption of the Ambulance Data Set into the Trust RAG RAG Care Record